mmamedov/page-cache/README.md

 How PageCache works
 ----
-It uses various strategies to differentiate among separate versions of the same page.

-PageCache doesn't ask you for a keyword, it automatically generates them based on Strategies.
+PageCache doesn't ask you for a keyword, it automatically generates them based on Strategies implementing StrategyInterface.
 You can define your own naming strategy, based on your application needs.
+Strategy class is responsible for generating a unique key for current request, key becomes file name for the cache file (if FileSystem storage is used).

 ```php
 <?php